-We modern women have a lot on our plates, especially in our midlives.
-Many of us have two full-time jobs if we are parents and workers.
+We modern women have a lot on our plates, especially when we are middle-aged.
+Many of us have two full-time jobs if we are parents and out working full-time.
 Some of us are also part of the “sandwich generation,” responsible for taking care of both our children and our parents.
-The demands from work, plus taking care of others, put a huge burden on us and create challenges to caring for our own health.
+The demands from work, plus taking care of others, has put a huge burden on us and creates challenges to caring for our own health.

-When we aren’t able to take time for ourselves, health issues mount.
-Sleep begins to suffer.
-Blood pressure and cholesterol levels creep upward.
-Hair thins or falls out.
-Sex drives shrink and weight swells.
+When we aren’t able to take time for ourselves, both physically and emotionally, health issues mount.
+Sleep begins to suffer, blood pressure and cholesterol levels can creep upward, Hair thins or falls out, sex drives shrink and weight swells.

 What’s a modern woman to do to protect her health and sanity as she ages?

 As a coffee enthusiast, I have to be mindful of my own intake.
 Stick to no more than two cups of coffee per day.
 (That’s two 8-ounce cups, not two venti lattes.)
 If you drink more than that, you increase your risk of osteoporosis and flirt with sabotaging your sleep.

 The same goes for alcohol.
 One drink per day can have health benefits, but more than that increases your risk for heart disease and breast cancer.
 One drink means 5 ounces of wine, 1.5 ounces of hard alcohol or 12 ounces of beer.

 Exercise regularly and vary your exercise routine